Tag Archives: Pete Docter

 Winner of the 2017 Best Animated Feature Academy Award, Coco is an exuberant and colorful affair filled with marvelous lights and a Mexican cultural infusion that serves the film well, making it feel robust with diversity and inclusion.

-The overall theme of family, traditions, and musical celebration is apparent and makes for good razzle-dazzle with lots of upbeat song and dance.
+The overall theme of family, traditions, and musical celebration is apparent, making for good razzle-dazzle with lots of upbeat songs and dance.

-Mixed in is a lovely inter-generational theme, where older folks are respected, something all too lacking in today’s real world.
+Mixed in is a lovely inter-generational theme, where older folks are respected, something lacking in today’s real world.

-Miguel Rivera is a twelve-year-old boy living in Mexico with his extended family, including his elderly great-grandmother, Coco- sadly suffering from intermittent dementia.
+Miguel Rivera is a twelve-year-old boy living in Mexico with his extended family, including his elderly great-grandmother, Coco, who is sadly suffering from intermittent dementia.

-Through flashbacks, we learn that Coco’s father, (Miguel’s great-great-grandfather), was an aspiring musician who abandoned the family for greener pastures.
-Subsequently, all music has been banned by the Rivera clan in favor of a modest shoe-making business.
+Through flashbacks, we learn that Coco’s father (Miguel’s great-great-grandfather) was an aspiring musician who abandoned the family for greener pastures.

-As Miguel realizes his passion for music, he comes into conflict with his family, who have other aspirations for the young man.
+As Miguel realizes his passion for music, he conflicts with his family, who have other aspirations for the young man.
 Miguel embarks on a fantastic journey to the magical and somewhat frightening land of his deceased ancestors, coinciding with the festive Day of the Dead celebration, a tradition of Mexican culture.

 There he realizes the true nature of his great-great-grandfather’s sudden departure.

-Coco is a film that can really be enjoyed by all members of the family and is structured in just that way.
-The blatant use of multiple generations holds great appeal for blending the family unit.
+Coco is a film that can be enjoyed by all family members and is structured in just that way.
+The blatant use of multiple generations greatly appeals to the idea of blending the family unit.

-Pixar successfully sets all the right elements in place for a successful film, and the well-written story only adds layers.
+Pixar successfully sets all the correct elements in place for a successful film, and the well-written story only adds layers.
 The film is quite mainstream, yet appealing to the masses.

-Perhaps very young viewers may become frightened by some of the skeleton-laced faces of Miguel’s ancestors in the other world where he visits, but these images are somewhat tame and mixed with vibrant colors and wonderful production numbers.
+Perhaps very young viewers may become frightened by some of the skeleton-laced faces of Miguel’s ancestors in the other world where he visits.
+Still, these images are somewhat tame and mixed with vibrant colors and extraordinary production numbers.

 These images are undoubtedly meant to entertain rather than be scary and the creatures possess a friendly vibe.

-Having viewed the film on an airplane traveling cross-country (admittedly not the best way to watch a film), I was entranced by the lovely and touching musical number, “Remember Me (Lullaby)”, so much so that I was moved to tears right on the plane.
+Having viewed the film on an airplane traveling cross-country (admittedly not the best way to watch a film), the lovely and touching musical number “Remember Me (Lullaby)” entranced me, so much so that I was moved to tears right on the plane.

 How’s that for effectiveness?